These lime shortbread bars have a tangy lime curd layer over a buttery and melt-in-the-mouth shortbread base.

 Related recipes

-Looking for other bars?
-Try these fudgy brownies or lemon pie bars with graham cracker crust.
+Looking for more delicious recipes to make last minute?
+Try these fudgy brownies or lemon pie bars (made with condensed milk and graham cracker crumbs.)
+Or check out more citrus desserts.

 Lime Shortbread Bars